ROMEOXU/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+Node allows developers to write JavaScript code that runs directly in a computer process itself instead of in a browse Express is a minimal and flexible Node.js web application framework
 1. Understand and explain the use of Middleware?
+In short, middleware gives you access to req and res in the apps request-> response cycle.
 1. The basic principles of the REST architectural style.
+Representational State Transfer
 1. Understand and explain the use of Express Routers.
+Use express.Router() multiple times to define groups of routes
-1. Describe tooling used to manually test the correctness of an API.
+1. Describe tooling used to manually test the correctness of an API. postman
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions